AsadNaveed1/Cricket-Game-Project-Cpp/README.md

 ## Features:-

 1. Structs are created to hold information about each player (Cricketer) and data structures suuch as an array of the struct cricketer will be used to store all the cricketers on a team.
+This covers the second requirement, i.e. Data Structures for storing the game status

 2. Interactive and customizable team sizes for both the opponent and user as well as customizable number of overs per innings.
 The team is stored in an array and hence, dyanmic memory management is used in the game to allow for customization of the game.
+This covers the third requirement, i.e. Dynamic Memory Management

 3. The AI uses a random generation of numbers from 1 - 6 as well the user's previous inputs to generate two possible choices from 1 - 6.
 The two options are then chosen from randomly at 7:3 ratio.
-This covers the first requirement, i.e Generation of random game sets or events.
+This covers the first requirement, i.e. Generation of random game sets or events.

 4. Use File input/output to store the status of the game.
 The user can choose to save and quit the game at any time during the game.
 If the player chooses the quit then the game can be loaded at a later time.
+This covers the fourth requirement, i.e. File input/output for saving and loading game status.

 5. Using makefile to compile different files with each file holding information about different functions of the game.
+This covers the fifth requirement, i.e. Program code in multiple files

+## Function and Files

+1. Main File: Allows the user to start a game, read the instructions or exit the game

+2. AI File: Holds the function to allow for a Smart AI choices

+3. Constants File: Holds all the constant variables which do not change throughout the program

+4. Cricketer File: Holds the definition of the struct 'Cricketer' and the function to delete the cricketer array

+5. Game Mechanics File: Holds the functions that are used in the game mechanics.
+For example - toss function or switch_teams function

+6. Game File: Holds the functions for outputting information about the game.
+For example - functions for outputting the main menu, game name, results, the user move and ai move

+7. Players and Bots File: Functions for returning the move of the user and the AI

+8. Saving and Loading File: Functions for Initializing the variables in the game (loading the game) and for saving the values of the variables to a text file and quitting the game (saving and quitting the game)